 General international Guidelines and Part of Comments Standards (not sector specific) Company Policy?
-UN Norms on Business and Human Rights Comment SOMO: at the moment there are almost No no companies signatories of these UN Norms.
-ILO core labour standards and Conventions are No No info included in company policy Commitment UN Global Compact No No info Commitment to Universal Declaration of Human No info No Rights Commitment OECD Guidelines No No info Development of Company Codes of Conduct Development of Code of Conduct by the No No info company on social issues?
-Development supplier Code of Conduct on No info No social issues?
-Guidelines and standards for the electronics No No info sector The Electronics Industry Code of Conduct No No info (EICC) The Global e-Sustainability Initiative (GeSI) No info No Guidelines and standards on Occupational Health & Safety ILO Guidelines on Occupational Safety & Health No info No management Systems ILO-OSH 2001 OHSAS 18001: Occupational Health and Safety No No info Management System specification.
-ILO core labour standards covered Core Labour Standards ILO
+Comments UN Norms on Business and Human Rights No Comment SOMO: at the moment there are almost no company signatories of these UN Norms.
+ILO core labour standards and Conventions are included in company policy No Comment EICC: The code refers to recognized standards - including the ILO.
+The EICC is built on internationally recognized standards and conventions such as the ILO conventions, ISO standards, and the United Nations Declarations on Human Rights.
+We believe that the EICC contains the general wording of the ILO standards.
+Comment SOMO: Trade unions and NGO's specifically ask for standards in accordance of ILO standards instead of 'referring to' or 'based on' or 'built on' to avoid loopholes.
+Commitment UN Global Compact No Commitment to Universal Declaration of Human Rights No See above comment under ILO conventions Commitment OECD Guidelines No See above comment under ILO conventions Development of Company Codes of Conduct Development of Code of Conduct by the Y/N Mainly on ethics, very general, nothing on labour company on social issues?
+1,,,, conditions, more on governance Development of supplier Code of Conduct on social issues? Υ In principle EICC but on some points stronger.
+Guidelines and standards for the electronics sector The Electronics Industry Code of Conduct (EICC) Y The Global e-Sustainability Initiative (GeSI) No Guidelines and standards on Occupational Health & Safety ILO Guidelines on Occupational Safety & Health management Systems ILO-OSH 2001 No Not explicitly but UN and ILO norms are referred to in the EICC OHSAS 18001: Occupational Health and Safety Management System specification.
+No Not explicitly but OHSAS norms are referred to in the supplied code ILO core labour standards covered Core Labour Standards ILO Convention Freedom of association and the right to Collective bargaining 87 and 98, complemente d by 135 Y Comment SOMO: The EICC does not include collective bargaining.
+The EICC is advised by NGO's and trade unions to remove "in accordance with local laws" and insert in accordance with ILO conventions 87 and 98 (facilitation by a parallel means).
+Because local laws can